 Aiming to become a workplace which makes employees happier, our company has deepened our efforts toward the goals of "self-fulfillment of employees" and "sustainable growth as a global logistics company" based on the "Nippon Express Group Business Plan 2023."
 We designated the "development of a workplace environment where all people can succeed and the promotion of women's opportunities to become actively involved" and "expansion of opportunities for non-Japanese staff to become full-time permanent employees" as the goals of our diversity promotion.

-In particular, in order to achieve reforms to create a friendly workplace for everyone and to create an atmosphere where everyone can work flexibly with diverse working styles while showing individuality regardless of differences including gender, age and nationality, we are focusing on the following five goals:
+In particular, in order to achieve reforms to create a friendly workplace for everyone, and to produce a corporate culture where everyone can work flexibly with diverse working styles and demonstrate their individuality, regardless of age, gender, sexual orientation, gender identity, nationality, or disability, we are focusing on the following five goals: